wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > Generated latents are usually blurry, although adversarial distillation like lightx (dmd2) helps sharpen the generated latents.
 > The decoder doesn't know how to handle blurry latents, they're out of distribution, so it generates speckle/grid artifacts as its failure mode.

+> The generated latents are blurry.
+More steps, use lightx loras, disable sage attn if relevant.
+> 2.2 low noise + lightning or lightx2v is pretty good at minimizing the artifacts

 ## 2025.11.11

 When switching on tiling in VAE to save VRAM working with WAN models it is advisable to set `temporal_size` setting on VAE to more than the actual number of frames generated.